superlinked/VectorHub/docs/tools/vdb_table/README.md

 We use [discussions](https://github.com/superlinked/VectorHub/discussions/categories/vdb-comparison) as our way to have conversations about each vendor.
 Please find the relevant discussion and add to the conversation.

-Kindly review the following sections before you submit your issue or initial pull request, and use the approriate issues/PR template.
+Kindly review the following sections before you submit your issue or initial pull request, and use the appropriate issues/PR template.
 In addition, check for existing open issues and pull requests to ensure that someone else has not already corrected the information.

 If you need any help, feel free to tag [@AruneshSingh](https://github.com/AruneshSingh) in your discussions/issues/PRs.